stato-, stat-, sta-, -static, -stasi, staso-, -stasis, -stasia, -stacy, -stitute, -stitution, -sist

 3. Characterizing a person who is faithful and dependable: Even after all the years, Bob always remained a constant friend who was totally trustworthy and reliable.

-2. Descriptive of a thing recurring regularly; without interruption: It seemed to be raining constantly, day in and day out, and never stopping!
+2. Descriptive of how a thing recurs regularly; without interruption: It seemed to be raining constantly, day in and day out, and never stopping!

 2. The region or district of voters: The constituency Mrs. Jackson lived in was planning on developing environmentally friendly housing for the refugees that year.